-As a Counsellor and Therapeutic Wellbeing Practitioner, I qualified at The Institute for Arts in Therapy and Education in London.
+As a BACP (British Association of Counsellors &) Counsellor and Therapeutic Wellbeing Practitioner, I qualified at The Institute for Arts in Therapy and Education in London.
 My diverse skill set include diplomas in Life Coaching, Sophrology and Meditation Teaching working with both adults and young people.
 I have provided therapy and mentoring in both primary and secondary schools across London and Hertfordshire.
-My experience includes, but is not exclusive to, Special Educational Needs, Looked After Children, Bereavement and Loss , Self-Injury, Low Mood, Depression and Anxiety
+My experience includes, but is not exclusive to, Special Educational Needs, Looked After Children, Bereavement and Loss , Self-Injury, Low Mood, Depression and Anxiety.

 In my work I employ an integrative approach influenced by various modalities and I am particularly passionate about utilising the creative arts, creative writing, sand trays, clay modelling, drama/improvisation and more.

-I have a great interest in the benefits of humour and play for all ages, and am currently training as a Laughter Ther
+I have a great interest in the benefits of humour and play for all ages.

 I have an enhanced DBS certificate and am fully insured.